Pexels Pixabay 259165

 You're able to move into your new home and save towards purchasing the property

-You'll pay a reduced rent on the property - 20% less then the market value
+You'll pay a reduced rent on the property - 20% less than the market value

 Who is eligible for Rent to Buy

-In order to qualify for Rent to Buy, there's a small criteria you must meet.
+In order to qualify for Rent to Buy, there are criteria you must meet.
 Including:

 Be registered with Help to Buy